GryphOne: Symbol-Aware Masked Diffusion for Structural Refinement in Offline Handwritten Mathematical Expression Recognition: Experiments

 \subsubsection{CROHME}

-The CROHME benchmark~\cite{CROHME14,CROHME16,CROHME19} remains the most widely used testbed for HMER.
-We use the 2014, 2016, 2019, and 2023 editions for evaluation.
-Each sample includes handwritten strokes and a \LaTeX{} label, but annotations are not standardized.
-CROHME itself does not provide rasterized images.
+This set is the most widely used benchmark for HMER.
+We use the 2014, 2016, 2019, and 2023 editions for model evaluation.
+The \LaTeX{} expressions are not standardized, requiring a graph-based evaluation pipeline~\cite{CROHME13} to handle omitted braces and unordered superscripts and subscripts.

-To ensure consistency, we rescale all CROHME samples to a fixed resolution of $224 \times 224$ and rasterize them with a 1-pixel stroke width.
-Unlike our setting, most prior works~\cite{BTTR21,COMER22,ICAL24,TAMER25} were trained and evaluated on individually rescaled images, but the official CROHME toolkit does not define or justify such instance-specific scaling.
-The official guideline~\cite{CROHME19} provides a rendering script that uniformly rescales all expressions to the same pixel resolution, and we strictly follow this procedure to guarantee reproducibility.
-This normalization often results in lower absolute accuracy than reimplementations using variable scaling, but it ensures fair and reproducible evaluation.

-Given that the CROHME training set is relatively small, we use MathWriting for training and treat CROHME purely as a held-out evaluation set.
-This cross-dataset setup eliminates confounding factors from scale or normalization differences, enabling fair comparison under identical training conditions.